 An emergent problem to this solution is how to ensure that these entities will handle patient information with the same level of security as you do.
 One of the obvious answers to the risk queries of working with business associates is to follow and join initiatives that promote trustworthy vendors, such as the Health Third Party Trust or Health3PT.

-Companies with e1, i1, or r2 HITRUST certifications or planning to submit a verified assessment in the next year, are eligible to join the newly introduced Health 3rd Party Trust Vendor Directory.
-The Health 3rd Party Trust (Health3PT) Initiative will manage the directory, simplifying the process of finding trustworthy vendors and speeding up the selection and contracting stages.
-This could be beneficial for you and give your company an edge by letting potential clients know you meet their information risk management needs during the vendor selection process.
+The Health 3rd Party Trust (Health3PT) Initiative will manage directories, simplifying finding trustworthy vendors and speeding up the selection and contracting stages.
+This could benefit you and give your company an edge by letting potential clients know you meet their information risk management needs during the vendor selection process.

-Why Is Third-Party Risk Management Critical in Healthcare?
+What Are the Roles of Third-Party Risk Management in Healthcare?

 Third-party risk management is essential in healthcare because the industry’s digital transformation has made medical facilities more susceptible to third-party liabilities.
 The Ponemon Institute’s report showed that 54% of third-party respondents experienced at least one data breach involving PHI in the last two years, while 41% had six or more breaches within the same timeframe.

 Implementing TPRM can help achieve the following aspects of cybersecurity:

 - Identification of potential threats.
 Conducting a TPRM can help identify all potential threats that cannot be done through manual risk management.
 This aspect analyzes every aspect of the vendor and your security capabilities to hold and protect patient information.

 - Compliance with regulations.
 TPRM helps ensure that vendors adhere to strict data security and privacy standards to protect patient confidentiality and comply with regulations such as HIPAA (Health Insurance Portability and Accountability Act).